How to Construct Random Unitaries: Introduction

 Special thanks to John Wright for many helpful suggestions and extensive discussions at every stage of this project, and to Ewin Tang for providing significant feedback on the manuscript.
 We also thank Thiago Bergamaschi, John Bostanci, Adam Bouland, Chi-Fang (Anthony) Chen, Lijie Chen, Tudor Giurgica-Tiron, Jeongwan Haah, Jonas Haferkamp, William Kretschmer, Alex Lombardi, Tony Metger, Thomas Schuster, Joseph Slote, Xinyu (Norah) Tan, Umesh Vazirani, Henry Yuen, and Mark Zhandry for valuable discussions and feedback.

-Fermi Ma is supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator.
+This work was done while Fermi Ma was a postdoctoral fellow at the Simons Institute for the Theory of Computing, supported by DOE QSA grant FP00010905, NSF QLCI Grant 2016245 and DOE grant DE-SC0024124.
 Hsin-Yuan Huang acknowledges the visiting position at Center for Theoretical Physics, MIT.
 This work was conducted while both authors were at the Simons Institute for the Theory of Computing, supported by DOE QSA grant FP00010905.